Week 13 college football odds, predictions: Picks, best bets today from expert on 33-22 run

 Top college football predictions for Week 13

-One of the top college football picks Marshall is recommending for Week 13: He's backing Missouri (+6.5) to cover on the road at noon ET on Saturday against Oklahoma in a game he also says will go Under the total (42.5).
-Missouri quarterback Beau Pribula (ankle) has at least a chance to play for the first time since late October as he's listed as questionable on the availability report.
+One of the top college football picks Marshall is recommending for Week 13: He's backing Missouri (+5.5) to cover on the road at noon ET on Saturday against Oklahoma in a game he also says will go Under the total (42.5).
+Missouri quarterback Beau Pribula (ankle) no longer has a designation on the injury report, clearing him to be available.

 The Sooners have two losses, but have also piled up an impressive list of wins that includes Alabama, Tennessee and Michigan.
 Missouri, however, has lost by more than one score just one time this season, and Marshall says the trends points to a competitive game in Norman.